 If you are feeling a bit more adventurous, you can take an ATV river tour and drive from San Jose to the coast through rivers, beaches, and even waterfalls.
 Prices start at $149 and they can even pick you up from your hotel.

 Note: The Crocodile River viewpoint is not far from Jaco, so if you’re planning on staying a few nights in Jaco I would just plan to visit from there as it is more convenient than from San Jose.

 12. Wildlife Rescue Center

 Attention animal lovers!
-A day trip from San Jose to the Toucan Rescue Ranch is an amazing way to see rare wildlife and make a difference.
+A day trip from San Jose to the Toucan Rescue Ranch is an amazing way to see rare wildlife and make a difference by supporting a wildlife rescue center.
 Located about 20 minutes north of San Jose, it is easy to get to and a great place for the whole family.

 You can get there easily by bus or taxi, and since it is very close to San Jose they are also comparable in price.
 You can also book an all-inclusive tour to the ranch that includes both transportation and a ticket to the ranch.

 Reservations are required and there are many different options to choose from.
 You can drink coffee while sitting with sloths, take a classic walk of the ranch, or come at night to learn about nocturnal animals.
 All tickets start at $15 per adult and $7.50 per child.
 They go up from there depending on which tour you reserve.

 One of the closest beaches to San Jose is Jaco Beach.
 It is a beautiful beach that is perfect for relaxing in the sand.
 The waterfront resorts reach right up to where the tide washes in and the skyline is breathtaking!
 The water is the perfect temperature for jumping in the waves and clear enough to see the fish swimming around.

 Jaco Beach is also the perfect place to learn to surf.